Building Nested Functions Easy

 About Nested Functions

-In all the years that I have been showing Excel Functions, there is a feature that consistently puzzles many users.
-I am referring to the creation of nested functions.
-The problem is not about the concept of nesting an expression inside another one but about the technique used for nesting functions inside one another.
+In all the years that I have been teaching Excel Functions, a feature that has consistently puzzles many users is nested function.
+More precisely, the creation of nested functions.
+The problem is not about the concept behind nested functions, but about the technique of creating them.

 What are nested function again?

 A nested function is a function that returns its result to another function one level up.
 Nesting functions are not rare at all!
 Typically I see functions having three or four levels of nesting but I have heard of 10+ levels!

-In this example the AVERAGE() function calculates a result and passes that result to the function one level up; to the IF() function.
-If the average of the scores is 82% then the IF() function evaluates this way:
+In this example the AVERAGE() function calculates a result and passes that result to the function one level up; the IF() function.
+Suppose that the average score was 82%, then the IF() function would evaluate this way:

 =IF(0.82>0.7,"Great","Hummm!")
 The function would return: Great.

 I occasionally hear of participants that have handcrafted 6 levels of IF() functions … or more!
 But it took them more than 30 minutes to do so (seasoned with some frustration).
 The technique discussed in this post will reduce that time by 60% at least with very little efforts once we get the gist of it.

-The VLOOKUP pros will quickly recognize this formula solving a weakness in VLOOKUP when it is copied across.
-But the question remains knowing the technique allowing to easily nest a function inside a function at any level without loosing your sanity?
+VLOOKUP pros will quickly recognize this formula because it solves a weakness in VLOOKUP when it is copied across.
+But the question remains: Is there an easy way to nest as many functions as required without loosing your sanity?
 Yes there is!
 Lets see how to build such formula.